swarmee/partySearch/readme.md

 <img src="https://raw.githubusercontent.com/swarmee/partySearch/master/images/Partially-flat-data-model.png">
 </p>

+When designing a new and large analytical application we wondered if there were any new technical options avalible that;
+- Allowed for distributed loading and searching (i.e. a solution that would scale),
-When designing a new search application for over 700 million events containing over 3 billion parties we wondered if there was a option that supported the storage of common attributes in the same logical location in the data model (supporting simplistic search and limiting data redundancy) as well as provided for distributed loading and search (i.e a solution that would scale).
+- Supported storage of common attributes in the same logical location in the data model (i.e. allowing  simplistic searches and limiting data redundancy),
+- Allowed us to maintain only the raw underlying events - rather than multiple summarisation levels to meet different event and party level analysis requirements.

 Elasticsearch promised to be able to meet these requirement so we ran up a PoC.
 The majority of the work involved in setting up the PoC was setting up the schema (or mapping in elasticsearch terms).
 Yeah elasticsearch is schema-less - however if you actually want to use it for anything production like you are going to need to define a mapping).